View All Events +

 Located in the Globe Theatre, the five-foot-tall OmniGlobe is one of five in Texas and is the largest in the state.
 A touch-screen transforms the sphere into a high-tech model of the planets.
 View everything from weather events to population density on this striking machine.

 Learn all about the forces that affect our ever-changing planet.
 Earth’s geology, weather and its place in space are all explored here.
 Inset in the pavement is a geologic timeline that tells the time periods from the prehistoric to today.
 You will also see illustrations of the fossils of organisms that lived during each of those time periods.
-Use a sundial, explore a cave or visit a station that simulates erosion.
+Explore a cave or visit a station that simulates erosion.
 Get hands-on with your planet!

 As you enter the Living Cycles Learning Gallery, the first thing you notice are the words inscribed in the stone pathway describing the life cycle of a plant.
 As you walk the circle, you will learn about how plants grow.
 Sit and enjoy some beautiful photography showing the fascinating life cycles of insects, birds and plants.
 Walk through the pollination zone to learn all the ways flowers have adapted to attract pollinators and their pollinators have adapted to reach the nectar inside flowers.